-Sheriff: 'Multiple Fatalities' After Shooting In Downtown Jacksonville
+Sheriff: 'Multiple Fatalities' After Shooting In Jacksonville

 Mass shooting at the Jacksonville Landing.
 Stay far away from the area.
 The area is not safe at this time.
 STAY AWAY #TheLandingMassShooting— Jax Sheriff's Office (@JSOPIO) August 26, 2018

-"Multiple fatalities at the scene, many transported," the sheriff added.
-"One suspect is dead at the scene, unknown at this time if we have a second suspect."
+"Multiple fatalities at the scene, many transported," the sheriff's office said on Twitter.

-The incident happened at The Jacksonville Landing, a waterfront shopping mall and live entertainment space in downtown.
+A white male suspect is dead at the scene and authorities are working to confirm his identity, Sheriff Mike Williams said at a press briefing.
+He added that officials "have no outstanding suspects at this time."

 "The tourney just got shot up," said a player named Drini Gjoka.
 "I am literally so lucky.
 The bullet hit my thumb. ...
 Worst day of my life."

+The GLHF Game Bar at the Landing posted on Facebook that "All GLHF staff are safe and accounted for."
+The venue was hosting the EA Madden NFL 19 Southeastern Qualifiers Playoffs on Sunday, according to its Facebook page.
+The top two finishers of the regional tournament are supposed to advance to the finals in Las Vegas in October with a $165,000 prize pool.

+The official Twitter account for EA SPORTS Madden NFL said it was aware of the incident and "working with authorities to gather facts at this stage."
+It added: "This is a horrible situation, and our deepest sympathies go out to all involved."

-The sheriff said SWAT teams are conducting searches of the area and asked people at the scene to remain hidden in place and call 911.
+SWAT teams conducted searches of the area and asked people at the scene to remain hidden in place and call 911.

+The sheriff said investigators have a video that has circulated on social media, showing players competing on a big screen when suddenly the sound of gunfire and screaming can be heard.
+He said authorities planned to release more information later on Sunday.

-Florida Gov. Rick Scott said he's spoken to the sheriff's office "to offer any state resources he may need."
+Florida Gov. Rick Scott said he's spoken to the sheriff's office "to offer any state resources it may need."
+White House Press Secretary Sarah Sanders said President Trump has been briefed on the situation in Jacksonville.

+The original feed where GLHF Game Bar had been streaming the competition on Twitch, a social livestreaming platform, has been cut off.
+The GLHF channel is now hosting a charity stream to raise money for victims.

 This is a developing story.
 Some things that get reported by the media will later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.